tapdata/tapdata-docs/docs/best-practice/full-breakpoint-resumption.md

     * **Task Description**: Enter a description for the task.
     * **Advanced Settings**: Set the start time of the task, shared mining, incremental data processing mode, processor thread count, Agent, etc.

 8. Click **Save** or **Start** to complete the creation.
-To ensure the normal operation of the task, Tapdata will perform a pre-check based on node configurations and data source characteristics, while also logging information.
+To ensure the normal operation of the task, TapData will perform a pre-check based on node configurations and data source characteristics, while also logging information.

    :::tip